dkrajzew/gresiblos/README.md

 ## Closing

 Well, have fun.
-If you have any comments / ideas / issues, please submit them to [gresiblos' issue tracker](https://github.com/dkrajzew/gresiblos/issues) on github or drop me a mail.
+If you have any comments / ideas / issues, please submit them to [gresiblos&apos; issue tracker](https://github.com/dkrajzew/gresiblos/issues) on github or drop me a mail.

-Don't forget to spend a star!
+Don&apos;t forget to spend a star!